What an unusual time to be contemplating starting or finishing an urban planning or urban studies degree in the US, especially if:

 Eight: If you use Facebook, interact with academic urban planning by joining the group Planners 2040.

-In better times, I would also suggest traveling lightly, frugally and widely by mass transit — as nothing beats exploring cities and different (particularly the lowest cost modes) of transportation, housing and work directly.
-Too many urban planners, urbanists, geographers, public policy experts etc. don’t do enough of this.
-Students can experience much of Canada, the US and Mexico by bus (Greyhound, Megabus, BoltBus, Flixbus, Omnibus etc.), planning ahead and researching for the best prices and schedules.
-Don’t rely just on platforms like Rome2rio for finding or creating the best deals.
+In better times, I would also suggest traveling lightly, frugally and widely by mass transit — as nothing beats exploring cities directly.
+For example, students can experience much of Canada, the US and Mexico by bus (Greyhound, Megabus, BoltBus, Flixbus, Omnibus etc.).
+Planning ahead often results in the best prices and travel experiences; don’t rely on platforms like Rome2rio for finding or creating the best deals.

-Bus travel can also mean time for reading, writing (maybe with an Alphasmart Neo), and saving on accommodation costs.
-It can also be a fantastic way to visit colleges and universities, figuring if it is a place that you like and can afford.
+Travel can also mean time for reading, writing (maybe with an Alphasmart Neo), and saving on accommodation costs.
+It can also be a fantastic way to visit colleges and universities,.
 Regardless, the suggestions here offer a frugal supplement and approach to urban planning studies.

 (What resources am I missing?
 Please contact me with your suggestions!)